neutrons/data_workflow/README.md

 	database used by the workflow manager.

 	Apache installation:
-	- Make sure djando, stomp and MySQLdb are properly installed
+	- Make sure djando, stomp and MySQLdb (or psycopq2) are properly installed
 	- Make sure the DB information in /var/www/workflow/app/reporting_app/settings.py is correct
 	- Run make install, which will install the app in /var/www/workflow
 	- If you don't have mod_wsgi on your system, get it here: http://code.google.com/p/modwsgi